TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 checked for every request to TYPO3's backend and frontend.

-The session cookies can be pre-validated without querying the database, which can filter invalid requests and might reduce the enhances the overall performance a bit.
+The session cookies can be pre-validated without querying the database, which can filter invalid requests and might improve overall performance a bit.

 As a consequence session tokens are not sent "as is", but are wrapped in a corresponding JWT message, which contains the following payload: